sagemath/trac_to_gh/Issue 2860.md

 # Issue 2860: easy-to-fix bug in html.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2860

 Original creator: was